pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 ```
 *He* puts the book on the table.
 The children play with *it*.
-My mom told me that *they* have a lot of toys.
+My mom told my sister that *they* have a lot of toys.
 I told everyone that *it* is my favorite book.
 *She* is playing outside.
 My mother likes *her* very much.
-*His* father scolds him.
+*His* father scolds everyone in the house.
 The book belongs to *me*.
 *I* am never late for class.
 Mrs. Sakshi is giving *them* chocolates.